 Seriously, if you are going to sail in warm climates like the tropics, you want some fans onboard.
 Unless you have air-conditioning, of course, but those take a lot of valuable power, and it is another unit to maintain.
 Even if you have one, some additional fans will certainly make your life onboard more comfortable.

 You could go ahead and install permanent fans in the cabins, the salon, and the toilet (trust me, a fan in the toilet is a life upgrade), or you could go the easy and cheap route like me and get portable rechargeable fans!

-The great thing about these little babies is that they last a long time per charge, are easy to put everywhere and move around, don’t make a lot of noise, and are CHEAP.
-You can also adjust the speed and set it to automatically rotate forth and back.
+The great thing about these babies is that they last a long time per charge, are easy to put everywhere and move around, don’t make a lot of noise, and are CHEAP.
 I started with two but eventually bought a third one as we are often 3 people on board.